jelsner/tor-pwr-up/README.md

 # tor-pwr-up

-We're interested in understanding how climate change may be influencing tornadoes.
+We're interested in understanding how climate change may be influencing the power of tornadoes.